Best Wireless Home Security Systems of 2024

 SimpliSafe’s Drawbacks

 Another drawback has to do with the installation.
 SimpliSafe is one of the easiest DIY systems to install and the main reason is the peel-and-stick mounting.
 However, they don’t hold up for long.
-My motion detector fell off the wall and caused a false alarm two months into testing SimpliSafe.
+Our motion detector fell off the wall and caused a false alarm two months into testing SimpliSafe.
 That issue can be easily fixed though.
-I recommend using the anchor points to hang your sensors to the wall whenever possible, especially if you’re going for longevity.
+We recommend using the anchor points to hang your sensors to the wall whenever possible, especially if you’re going for longevity.

 >> Learn More: Best Security System With Apps